Walls, Shetland

-Walls, traditionally pronounced Waas, is a settlement on the south side of West Mainland, Shetland Islands in Scotland.
+Walls, spelled locally Waas (/scz/ WAHZ), is a settlement on the south side of West Mainland, Shetland Islands in Scotland.
 The settlement is at the head of Vaila Sound and sheltered even from southerly storms by the islands of Linga and Vaila.
 Walls is within the parish of Walls and Sandness which includes the islands of Foula, Papa Stour, Vaila and Linga.

 Etymology

 The name is from the Old Norse: Vágar meaning voes or bays.
 This became Waas in the Shetlandic dialect - but how this then came to be spelled "Walls" is not certain.
 MacBain quotes F. W. L. Thomas: "How, I ask, could vágr come to be represented by wall?
 Whence came the ll?
 Was it that Scottish immigrants finding the sound of vá represented it in writing by 'wall,' the ll at first being silent?"

 One form of the area's old name was Vágarland, hence the pen name of local poet 'Vagaland'.